NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Getting Victor Oladipo back will help over the course of the season, but his return didn't pay huge dividends this week, as the Thunder stumbled to a 1-3 mark with losses to the Hornets, Bucks and Rockets.

 The Thunder's defense remains its strongest attribute, but watching the Hornets post 123 points on Wednesday was a bit worrisome.
-Houston going for 118 was less of an issue; the Rockets do that to everybody.
+Houston going for 118 was less of an issue since the Rockets do that to everybody.

-Russell Westbrook had an eventful week, logging a tripled-double on Saturday, shooting under 33 percent during his next two games, hitting referee Tre Maddox in the head with a ball, and then losing a duel with former teammate James Harden on Thursday despite scoring 49 points
+Russell Westbrook had an eventful week, logging a triple-double on Saturday, shooting under 33 percent during his next two games, hitting referee Tre Maddox in the head with a ball and then losing a duel with former teammate James Harden on Thursday despite scoring 49 points

 Through the tumult, Steven Adams was the steady one, hitting at least 80 percent of his shots in three of OKC's last four outings.

 Until Giannis Antetokounmpo went and added a signature moment to his blossoming superstar reel—hitting a game-winner to beat the Knicks on Wednesday at MSG—this section was going to be all about Malcolm Brogdon ably stepping into the role as Milwaukee's starting point guard.

 In four starts since Matthew Dellavedova went down, the rookie second-rounder has been steady.
 Averages of 12.5 points, 7.3 assists and 5.8 rebounds make him look like a regular starter in the future.